RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Musumeci v Winadell Pty Ltd (1994) 34 NSWLR 723, 747
         - (v) B's promise is not given as a result of economic duress or fraud or undue influence or unconscionable conduct on the part of A nor is it induced as a result of unfair pressure on the part of A, having regard to the circumstances, then, ...
 (Santow J
     - LAWFUL ACT DURESS
-      - Where the plaintiff is coerced by the defendant’s threat to do something lawful to back up an illegitimate demand.
+      - Where the plaintiff is coerced by the defendant's threat to do something lawful to back up an illegitimate demand.
         - The Universe Sentinel [1983] 1 AC 366
-          - ‘In determining what is legitimate two matters may have to be considered.
+          - 'In determining what is legitimate two matters may have to be considered.
             - The first is as to the nature of the pressure.
             - In many cases this will be decisive, though not in every case.
-          - And so the second question may have to be considered, namely, the nature of the demand which the pressure is applied to support.’
+          - And so the second question may have to be considered, namely, the nature of the demand which the pressure is applied to support.'
 (401, Lord Scarman)
           - Duress can, of course, exist even if the threat is one of lawful action: whether it does so depends upon the nature of the demand.
       - Kaufman v Gerson [1904] 1 KB 591
         - Facts
-          - Kaufman threatened to report Mrs Gerson’s wife to the French authorities for misappropriating money unless she promised to repay it.
+          - Kaufman threatened to report Mrs Gerson's wife to the French authorities for misappropriating money unless she promised to repay it.
           - Mrs Gerson agreed to repay.
-          - Kaufman’s conduct was not unlawful in French law.
+          - Kaufman's conduct was not unlawful in French law.
           - Kaufman sued for payment.
-        - ‘what does it matter what particular form of coercion is used, so long as the will is coerced?
+        - 'what does it matter what particular form of coercion is used, so long as the will is coerced?
           - Some persons would be more easily coerced by moral pressure, such as was exercised here, than by the threat of physical violence.
-          - It seems to me impossible to say that it is not coercion to threaten a wife with the dishonour of her husband and children.’
+          - It seems to me impossible to say that it is not coercion to threaten a wife with the dishonour of her husband and children.'
 (597, Collins MR)
       - Thorne v Kennedy (2017) 263 CLR 85
         - [71] Of course, so to observe is not necessarily to accept that Karam's rejection of illegitimate pressure by lawful means is doctrinally valid.
-        - To the contrary, there appears to be much to be said for the view that, rather than persist with a blanket restriction of illegitimate pressure to pressure exerted by unlawful means, it would better accord with equitable principle, and better align with English and American authority, if the test of illegitimate pressure were whether the pressure goes beyond what is reasonably necessary for the protection of legitimate interests ..’
+        - To the contrary, there appears to be much to be said for the view that, rather than persist with a blanket restriction of illegitimate pressure to pressure exerted by unlawful means, it would better accord with equitable principle, and better align with English and American authority, if the test of illegitimate pressure were whether the pressure goes beyond what is reasonably necessary for the protection of legitimate interests ..'
 (Nettle J, citations omitted)
     - CAUSATION / COERCION
       - Crescendo Management Pty Ltd v Westpac Banking Corporation (1988) 19 NSWLR 40
-        - ‘It is unnecessary, however, for the victim to prove that the illegitimate pressure was the sole reason for him entering into the contract.
+        - 'It is unnecessary, however, for the victim to prove that the illegitimate pressure was the sole reason for him entering into the contract.
         - It is sufficient that the illegitimate pressure was one of the reasons for the person entering into the agreement.
-        - Once the evidence establishes that the pressure exerted on the victim was illegitimate, the onus lies on the person applying the pressure to show that it made no contribution to the victim entering into the agreement: Barton v Armstrong [1976] AC 104.’(McHugh JA)
+        - Once the evidence establishes that the pressure exerted on the victim was illegitimate, the onus lies on the person applying the pressure to show that it made no contribution to the victim entering into the agreement: Barton v Armstrong [1976] AC 104.'(McHugh JA)
       - Coercion
         -  Coercion is easy to prove in duress of person and duress of property:
           - the law vigilantly protects the sanctity of the person and property interests.
-        -  It’s harder to establish causation in economic duress cases, because the plaintiff will always have the option to refuse, seek legal advice, reserve rights, etc.
+        -  It's harder to establish causation in economic duress cases, because the plaintiff will always have the option to refuse, seek legal advice, reserve rights, etc.
         -  The more reasonable options available to the plaintiff, the easier it will be for the defendant to argue that the plaintiff acted voluntarily.
       - Mason v New South Wales (1959) 102 CLR 108
-        - ‘It is all very well to say in such a case that there was an alternative to payment, namely to carry on as if ss.
+        - 'It is all very well to say in such a case that there was an alternative to payment, namely to carry on as if ss.
 12 and 28 had not been passed, resist the resulting prosecutions by pleading the invalidity of the Act, seek protection from the courts by injunction or otherwise in respect of a seizure, and appeal, if necessary to the Privy Council, against any unfavourable decision.
           - But the critical question is not whether there was an alternative.
-          - It is whether the choice made between alternatives was made freely or under pressure.’
+          - It is whether the choice made between alternatives was made freely or under pressure.'
 (128, Kitto J)
-        - ‘But the loss to be anticipated from the adoption of either of these courses was so serious that any prudent person in their position must have felt strongly impelled to choose the lesser evil:
+        - 'But the loss to be anticipated from the adoption of either of these courses was so serious that any prudent person in their position must have felt strongly impelled to choose the lesser evil:
-          - to save his business and avoid the recurrent sanctions of the criminal law ... .’
+          - to save his business and avoid the recurrent sanctions of the criminal law ... .'
 (129, Kitto J)
     - CAUSATION: EVIDENCE
       - Pao On v Lau Yiu Long [1980] AC 614
-        - ‘...
-In determining whether there was a coercion of will such that there was no true consent, it is material to inquire whether the person alleged to have been coerced did or did not protest; whether, at the time he was allegedly coerced into making the contract, he did or did not have an alternative course open to him such as an adequate legal remedy; whether he was independently advised; and whether after entering the contract he took steps to avoid it.’
+        - '...
+In determining whether there was a coercion of will such that there was no true consent, it is material to inquire whether the person alleged to have been coerced did or did not protest; whether, at the time he was allegedly coerced into making the contract, he did or did not have an alternative course open to him such as an adequate legal remedy; whether he was independently advised; and whether after entering the contract he took steps to avoid it.'
 (636, Lord Scarman)
       - The Universe Sentinel [1983] 1 AC 366
-        - ‘The victim’s silence will not assist the bully, if the lack of any practicable choice but to submit is proved.’
+        - 'The victim's silence will not assist the bully, if the lack of any practicable choice but to submit is proved.'
 (Lord Scarman)
 - Undue influence
   - INTRODUCTION
     - Common law duress requires the application of illegitimate pressure.
-    -  Equity will relieve a plaintiff of a contract obtained by ‘undue’ influence, which may be less than ‘illegitimate’ pressure.
+    -  Equity will relieve a plaintiff of a contract obtained by 'undue' influence, which may be less than 'illegitimate' pressure.
     - Allcard v Skinner (1887) 36 Ch D 145
       - Or is it that it is right and expedient to save them from being victimised by other people?
         - In my opinion the doctrine of undue influence is founded upon the second of these two principles.
       - On the other hand, to protect people from being forced, tricked or misled in any way by others into parting with their property is one of the most legitimate objects of all laws;
-        - and the equitable doctrine of undue influence has grown out of and been developed by the necessity of grappling with insidious forms of spiritual tyranny and with the infinite varieties of fraud.’
+        - and the equitable doctrine of undue influence has grown out of and been developed by the necessity of grappling with insidious forms of spiritual tyranny and with the infinite varieties of fraud.'
     - COMPARISON WITH DURESS
       - Duress is sometimes seen as an extreme form of undue influence.
       - Whereas:
         - a victim of duress will be consciously coerced into a contract,
         - undue influence can be subtle, well-intended and the victim may not be aware of it.
     - Thorne v Kennedy (2017) 263 CLR 85
-      - “no Court has ever attempted to define undue influence”... the boundaries, particularly between undue influence and duress, are blurred.
+      - "no Court has ever attempted to define undue influence"... the boundaries, particularly between undue influence and duress, are blurred.
       - One reason why there is no clear distinction is that undue influence can arise from widely different sources,
     - 2 FORMS OF UNDUE INFLUENCE
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘The jurisdiction of a court of equity to set aside gifts [and contracts] inter vivos which have been procured by undue influence is exercised where
+        - 'The jurisdiction of a court of equity to set aside gifts [and contracts] inter vivos which have been procured by undue influence is exercised where
-          - 1. undue influence is proved as a fact, or [‘actual undue influence’]
+          - 1. undue influence is proved as a fact, or ['actual undue influence']
             - Typically a trick (scared out of cookie)
-          - 2. where, undue influence being presumed from the relations existing between the parties, the presumption has not been rebutted.’ [‘presumed undue influence’]
+          - 2. where, undue influence being presumed from the relations existing between the parties, the presumption has not been rebutted.' ['presumed undue influence']
             - Typically a relational advantage (give brother cookie)
   - ACTUAL UNDUE INFLUENCE
     - Actual Undue Influence
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘facts must be proved showing that the transaction was the outcome of such an actual influence over the mind of the [plaintiff] that it cannot be considered his free act.’
+        - 'facts must be proved showing that the transaction was the outcome of such an actual influence over the mind of the [plaintiff] that it cannot be considered his free act.'
 (134, Dixon J)
       - Credit and Commerce International SA v Aboody [1990] 1 QB 923
-        - ‘... we think that a person relying on a plea of actual undue influence must show that:
+        - '... we think that a person relying on a plea of actual undue influence must show that:
           - 1. the other party to the transaction (or someone who induced the transaction for his own benefit) had the capacity to influence the complainant;
           - 2. the influence was exercised;
           - 3. its exercise was undue;
-          - 4. its exercise brought about the transaction.’
+          - 4. its exercise brought about the transaction.'
 (Slade LJ)
     - CAPACITY TO INFLUENCE
       - Influential relationships are very common, thus the capacity to influence is seldom difficult to establish.
         - Influential relationships can take infinite forms.